Fujifilm X100T vs Olympus PEN-F

 It is notable that the X100T has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X100T and the PEN-F have been discontinued, but can regularly be found used on eBay.
+Both the X100T and the PEN-F have been discontinued, but can regularly be found used on ebay.
 The X100T was replaced by the Fujifilm X100F, while the PEN-F does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Further information on the features and operation of the X100T and PEN-F can be found, respectively, in the Fujifilm X100T Manual (free pdf) or the online Olympus PEN-F Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X100T better than the Olympus PEN-F or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.